joshwilsonvu/mm/.github/CONTRIBUTING.md

 We hold our code to standard, and these standards are documented below.

-If you wish to run both linters, use `grunt` without any arguments.

-### JavaScript: Run ESLint

-We use [ESLint](http://eslint.org) on our JavaScript files.

-Our ESLint configuration is in our .eslintrc.json and .eslintignore files.

-To run ESLint, use `grunt eslint`.

-### CSS: Run StyleLint

-We use [StyleLint](http://stylelint.io) to lint our CSS.
-Our configuration is in our .stylelintrc file.

-To run StyleLint, use `grunt stylelint`.

 ### Submitting Issues

 Please only submit reproducible issues.